 \subsection{TAG Expansion}

-The TAG only specifies the roles and channels, but not the association of datasets with these roles.
-To allow for flexibility in dataset association, \sys requires users to provide a dataset specification.
-Additionally, users may need to group datasets to form clusters, as in hierarchical federated learning (H-FL).
-To enable dataset grouping, \sys provides \textit{datasetGroups} attribute that enables developers to combine different datasets into a single learning group.
-For instance, in \fig{fig:tag_expand1}, the user has formed two dataset groups (``west'' and ``east''), each comprising two distinct datasets (A, B) and (C, D), respectively.

 Algorithm~\ref{alg:tag_expand} shows the TAG expansion pseudocode.
-The algorithm expands the abstract representation into a physical deployment topology by creating workers based on the specifications in roles and using channel information for validation.
+The algorithm expands the abstract representation into a physical deployment topology by creating workers based on the specifications in roles and channels.

 The top-level function, \texttt{Expand} walks through roles (line~\ref{alg:exp_start}) and calls \texttt{BuildWorkers} for each role.
-Then, the \texttt{BuildWorkers()} function creates the worker configuration.
+Then, \texttt{BuildWorkers} creates the worker configuration.
 The specification for each role is self-contained.
 Thus, there is no particular order to iterate roles.
 If a role is a data consumer, the function iterates on datasets for the role, creates one worker configuration per dataset (lines~\ref{alg:exp_data_config_start}-\ref{alg:exp_data_config_end}) and uses the \textit{datasetGroups} to determine the group.
-Otherwise, the function takes \textit{groupAssociation} values of role $r$ and creates corresponding worker (lines~\ref{alg:exp_groupby_config_start}-\ref{alg:exp_groupby_config_end}).
+Otherwise, the function takes \textit{groupAssociation} values of role $r$ and creates the corresponding worker (lines~\ref{alg:exp_groupby_config_start}-\ref{alg:exp_groupby_config_end}).
 During the expansion, if \textit{replica} is set for a role (not a data consumer), the algorithm creates copies of the role (line~\ref{alg:replica}).
 Those copies share the same properties (e.g., channel's group).
-For instance, a variant of a hierarchical topology shown in \fig{fig:topo_hfl_coord} is implemented by using \textit{replica}.
-While pre and post checks are used to validate the correctness of TAG and expanded physical deployment respectively.
+For instance, the topology shown in \fig{fig:topo_hfl_coord} is implemented by using \textit{replica}.
+The channel information is used in pre and post checks to validate the correctness of the TAG and expanded physical deployment.